syncfusion-content/blazor-docs/blazor/dashboard-layout/getting-started.md

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.

-To add Blazor Dashnoard Layout component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Layouts](https://www.nuget.org/packages/Syncfusion.Blazor.Layouts) and then install it.
+To add Blazor Dashboard Layout component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Layouts](https://www.nuget.org/packages/Syncfusion.Blazor.Layouts) and then install it.

 ## Register Syncfusion Blazor Service